kodecocodes/i9t/app-thinning/app-thinning.markdown

 - This tells the system that the user is "patiently" waiting for this download to occur and to divert all resources to getting these download to complete ASAP.
 - The **loadingPorgressView** can hook into the `NSProgress` of the `NSBundleResourceRquest`.
 - Display the loadingProgressView and also the network activity indicator to indicator to the user a network request is occurring.
-- Once the download completes, hiden the loadingProgressView and network activity indicator.
-With this code, you can run into the chance of a race condition with another download affect the display of the network indicator, but that is not important to resolve for now.
+- Once the download completes, hide the loadingProgressView and network activity indicator.
+Note that with this code, you can run into the chance of a race condition with another download affecting the display of the network indicator, but that is not important to resolve for now.

-Now would be a good time to look at the before and after of your IPA size.
-Originally, the app was over 300 MB!
-Now the app is around 10MB.
-Xcode has achieved this by removing the bundle resources found in the IPA and downloads them if they are not present on the app.

-In order to mark a resource as downloadable for on-demand resources, you simply need to tag it.
-Xcode will take care of the hard work of attaching this resource to a separate directory and make it available to download from the App Store.

-Moving Content to the Cloud ("Lazy Downloading”) [Instruction] Tagging Assets NSBundleResourceRequest
-Move Topographic Map Assets to ODR Prioritizing ODR [Instruction] Prioritize ODR Resources Managing ODR lifetimes Debugging w/ new Xcode Features
+Build and run the application again.
+Try the lightweight bundle (< 20 MB) (Los Angeles, Sunnyvale), medium sized bundle (~ 40 BM)(San Francisco), and the Heavy Bundles (> 100 MB) (Santa Cruz, San Diego).

+Display the progress is a marginally better experience, butit still feels like the Heavy weight bundles take too long to load.
+Try doing this on an actual device and see how long the weight time is.

 ## ODR Best Practices [Theory]